MatrixEditor/caterpillar/docs/source/tutorial/advanced.rst

 automatically!

 In general, you can use the :code:`@` operator with structs and fields, but not custom defined class structs.
-They have to be wrapped by a :class:`Field` first:
+They have to be wrapped by a :class:`~caterpillar.fields.Field` first:

 .. code-block:: python